Cathedral Notre-Dame De La Nativité – France’s Smallest

-Usually one expects cathedrals to be large and impressive, but what determines whether it is a church or a cathedral is really just whether the church houses a bishop or not.
+Normally, you expect cathedrals to be large and impressive, but what determines whether it’s a church or a cathedral is simply whether the church houses a bishop or not.

-The Cathedral Notre-Dame-de-la-Nativité became the seat of the bishop from around the year 449, when Saint Véran became the first bishop of Vence and the cathedral has since held this episcopal seat for almost 1500 years.
+And Cathedral Notre-Dame-de-la-Nativité became the bishop’s seat around the year 449 when Saint-Véran became the first bishop of Vence, and the cathedral has held this bishop’s seat for nearly 1500 years.

-The cathedral became a national monument in 1944 along with a long list of furniture and other objects in the cathedral, including the tomb, the stalls, the bust of Saint Véran and Saint Lambert, the baptismal font, the pulpit, the tombstone, paintings, several statues and much more.
+The cathedral became a national monument in 1944 along with a long list of furniture and other items in the cathedral, including the tomb, stalls, busts of Saint Véran and Saint Lambert, the baptismal font, pulpit, funeral plaques, paintings, several statues, and much more.

 The tower, Saint Lambert, to the left at the entrance to the cathedral is from the 12th century.

-- Within the doors on the wall to the right, a fragment of a Carolingian sculpture is a bird drinking from an amphora.
+- Inside the doors on the wall to the right is a fragment of a Carolingian sculpture of a bird drinking from an amphora.

-- Well inside you will find an overview of the choir from the 16th and 18th centuries as well as the Romanesque nave.
+- Once inside, you encounter an overview of the choir from the 16th and 17th centuries as well as the Romanesque nave.

-- In the columns on each side of the choir aisle are walled several Carolingian fragments (year 600 to 800) as well as on the walls at the entrance to the choir, which testify to the existence of a very beautiful Carolingian church from the 9th century.
+- In the columns on each side of the choir aisle, several Carolingian fragments (from the year 600 to 800) are embedded, as well as on the walls at the entrance to the choir, which testify to the existence of a very beautiful Carolingian church from the 9th century.

-- The altar at the end of the chancel in polychrome marble (red and white) is flanked by two silver-plated bust statues of Saint Véran and Saint Lambert, from 1825 and 1826, respectively, standing on glazed boxes containing bones from the two saints.
+- The altar at the end of the choir in polychrome marble (red and white) is flanked by two silvered bust statues of Saint Véran and Saint Lambert, from 1825 and 1826 respectively, standing on glazed boxes containing the bones of the two saints.

-- To the left of the sarcophagus in a glass case are two busts of Saint Véran and Saint Lambert, respectively.
+Saint Véran’s marble sarcophagus To the left of the sarcophagus in a glass case are two busts of Saint Véran and Saint Lambert respectively.

-- Large cross with Christ from the 16th century by unknown artist.
+- Large cross with Christ from the 16th century by an unknown artist.

-Two paintings that undoubtedly represent Saint Véran and Saint Lambert, and to the right of the bell tower wall you find the preserved old door to the provost’s residence, which dates from the 15th century.
+Two paintings, undoubtedly representing Saint Véran and Saint Lambert, and to the right in the bell tower wall, the old door to the rectory, dating from the 15th century, has been preserved.

-- Access to the grandstands on the 1st floor (only occasionally open).
+- Access to the galleries on the 1st floor (only occasionally open).
 Here you will find the cathedral stalls from 1460.
-These are an excellent example of woodcuts from the 15th century in Provence and were made by cabinetmaker Jacques Bellot from Grasse.
+These are an excellent example of wood carving from the 15th century in Provence and were made by cabinetmaker Jacques Bellot from Grasse.

 By Tommy Sverre – 2022